Oludammydy/alx-system_engineering-devops/0x0B-ssh/README.md

 # 0x0B-ssh

 Project done during **Full Stack Software Engineering studies** at **ALX SE School**.
-It's aim is to learn about What is a server, <br>Where servers usually live, <br>What is a SSH, <br>How to create an SSH RSA key pair, <br>How to connect to a remote host using SSH RSA Key pair and <br> The advantage of using #!/usr/bin/env bash instead of /bin/bash.
+It's aim is to learn about the following; <br>What is a server, <br>Where servers usually live, <br>What is a SSH, <br>How to create an SSH RSA key pair, <br>How to connect to a remote host using SSH RSA Key pair and <br> The advantage of using #!/usr/bin/env bash instead of /bin/bash.